CTSecUK/Syskron-Security-CTF-2020/Write-ups/Stolen Licenses.md

 ```

-A bit more research online and we find a stack overflow post in relation to a similar OCR python library [https://stackoverflow.com/questions/55994807/pytesseract-fail-to-recognise-digits-from-image](https://stackoverflow.com/questions/55994807/pytesseract-fail-to-recognise-digits-from-image) suggested adding the following code to optimise the processsing of the image;
+A bit more research online and we find a stack overflow post in relation to a similar OCR python library [https://stackoverflow.com/questions/55994807/pytesseract-fail-to-recognise-digits-from-image](https://stackoverflow.com/questions/55994807/pytesseract-fail-to-recognise-digits-from-image), which suggested adding the following code to optimise the processsing of the image;

 ```python
 import cv2